 - To press into bars: I used a large cookie sheet that had a high lip on it.
 Line it with parchment paper and then spread the granola batter onto the cookie sheet.
 Spread it on evenly, making sure that there aren’t any holes in the batter.
 Place another sheet of parchment paper on top of that.
 I then placed a second cookie on top and pressed down on it.
 I placed it in the freezer for about an hour.
 This was to allow the sheet of granola to firm up and stick to itself so I could score it into bar shapes.

-- Once the bars are transferred to the mesh dehydrator sheet, place the temp at 105 degrees and dry for approx. 16 hrs.
+- Once the bars are transferred to the mesh dehydrator sheet, dry at 145 degrees for 1 hour, then reduce to 115 degrees and continue to dry for roughly 16 hrs.
 These bars won’t become crunchy hard, but they will hold their shape nicely.

 - Store in a air tight container in the fridge to extend the shelf life.

 - To learn more about maple syrup by clicking (here).